-22. (a).
+23(a).
 Should the Government replace the Community Infrastructure Levy and Section 106 planning obligations with a new consolidated Infrastructure Levy, which is charged as a fixed proportion of development value above a set threshold?

-The Authority introduced the Community Infrastructure Levy (CIL) across the National Park in 2017 and recognises the issues with the tariff.
-We are, however, concerned by the loss of Section 106, which will still be needed to secure on-site measures and other mitigation measures that cannot be secured via planning conditions.
+The Authority introduced the Community Infrastructure Levy (CIL) across the National Park in 2017 and recognises the multiple benefits that flow from it.
+We understand there are some issues with the tariff, but consider it to be widely understood and implementable.
+We are concerned by the loss of Section 106, which will still be needed to secure on-site measures and other mitigation measures that cannot be secured via planning conditions.
 Examples of locally successful projects funded in this way are the Solent Mitigation Fund and the Nitrate Mitigation Fund.